FirasAAA/Anonymous-SMS/README.md

 The free key is limited to 1 message per day per IP address.

-For unlimited use, get a paid key from Textbelt.
+For unlimited use, get a paid key from Textbelt, or wait for me to publish a new free way to send unlimited sms.

 To use a custom API key, modify this line in the script:

-python
-Copier
-Modifier
-'key': 'textbelt'
-Change 'textbelt' to your paid key.
+<pre> ```python 'key': 'textbelt' # Change 'textbelt' to your paid key. ``` </pre>

 ⚠️ Disclaimer
 This tool is provided for educational and ethical testing purposes only.